How contributing works

 Evidence and trust

-Share a Karaoke Night asks two optional things on the review step: how you know about this night (host, venue owner, been there, saw it online, other) and a supporting link.
+The add-karaoke form asks two optional things: how you know about this karaoke (you're the host, you talked to the host, you run the venue, you've been there, you saw it posted online, or other) and a supporting link.
 Both are optional, but they speed up review:

 If you don't provide any of this, the submission still works.
 It just takes a guide a little longer to vet.